-This far into the post, you are likely beginning to form your own opinion and thoughts about having multiple chinchillas.
+This far into the post, you are likely beginning to form your own opinion about having multiple chinchillas.

-You probably may still even be at a point where you are thinking, do chinchillas do better in pairs or not?
+But you are probably still at a point where you are thinking, do chinchillas do better in pairs or not?

 I wish I could give you a better answer than I have thus far, but unfortunately, this is the way it is with chinchillas.